ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 Essentially, `other` serves as a catch-all variable for "anything else."
 In this role, a capture is similar to the wildcard `_` (which also matches anything) except that we can use the captured value in the code.

-Capture patterns are extremely useful when you need to extract parts of a structure.
+Capture patterns are useful when extracting parts of a structure.
 For example, matching a tuple `case (x, y):` uses two capture sub-patterns `x` and `y` to pull out the elements of the tuple.
 Similarly, `case {"user": name, "id": id}:` on a dictionary captures the values of the `"user"` and `"id"` keys into the variables `name` and `id` respectively.
 We will show more of these in Sequence and Mapping patterns.